Charlotte Brewer prosecutes and defends in a wide range of criminal matters including sexual offences, fraud, drugs supply and homicide.

 Charlotte provided positive advice to her client and successfully obtained permission from the JCPC to appeal against both conviction and sentence.
 That appeal was heard on 24th October 2016, when Charlotte appeared before the Board, led by Christine Agnew QC.

-The prosecution conceded the point taken in relation to the Appellant’s sentence and Christine Agnew QC and Charlotte successfully argued that the case should be referred back to the Jamaican Court of Appeal which had previously dismissed their client’s appeal against his conviction.
+The prosecution conceded the point taken in relation to the Appellant’s sentence and Christine Agnew and Charlotte successfully argued that the case should be referred back to the Jamaican Court of Appeal which had previously dismissed their client’s appeal against his conviction.
 The full judgment of the Board can be found here.